nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Student**: A person who is taking lessons from the tutor
 * **Tutor**: The user of the application
-* **Parent**: A person who is the parent or guardian of the student
-* **Add student**: A feature that allows users to create a new student entry along with their information in the application
+* **Add student**: A feature that allows tutors to create a new student entry along with their information in the application
-* **Delete student**: A feature that allows users to remove a student entry and their information from the application
+* **Delete student**: A feature that allows tutors to remove a student entry and their information from the application
-* **Search student**: A feature that allows users to find a particular student by entering their name
+* **Find student**: A feature that allows tutors to find a particular student by entering their name
-* **Private student details**: Student details and contact information that are not meant to be shared with others
-* **Private parent details**: Parent details and contact information that are not meant to be shared with others
-* **Notes tab**: A section within the application where users can record additional information about their students
-* **Tutoring schedule**: A timetable that shows the dates and times of lessons with students
 * **Scheduling conflicts**: Overlapping lesson times when a tutor has more than one lesson at a specific time
 * **Tags**: Labels that can be assigned to students to group them based on common characteristics
-* **Filtering**: A feature that allows users to view specific groups of students based on their tags or specific criteria

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**